CodeWringer/ambersteel/documents/en/ruleset/rules.md

 TODO

 # Credits
 **Ambersteel** is not a revolution of the RPG genre and it was never meant to be.
-It is an amalgam and consolidation of rules I found to my personal preference, in hopes of crafting a deep, yet intuitive system.
+It is an amalgam and consolidation of rules I found to my liking, topped off with minor inventions of my own, in hopes of crafting a deep, yet intuitive system.

 As such, I took inspiration from other systems I have read, played and enjoyed in the past:
 * **The Burning Wheel**, by Luke Crane and Dan Abram